 How much does LLC formation cost in Texas?

 Texas LLC formation starts with a $300 Certificate of Formation filing fee, but this represents just the beginning of your formation costs.
-The state fee is non-refundable if rejected, making accuracy crucial to avoid paying twice for the same service.
+The state fee is non-refundable if rejected, making accuracy crucial to avoid paying twice for the same filing.

 Understanding both upfront formation costs and ongoing compliance expenses helps you budget accurately from the start.